Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Generative models from community detection methods

+(Some community detection methods, including the popular label propagation and its variants~\cite{raghavan_near_2007}, are neither deterministic nor involve explicit quality functions, but nevertheless can also be cast into our reverse inferential framework.
+See Appendix~\ref{app:others} for a discussion.)

-A direct connection with an inference procedure is obtained by noting that the above optimization is equivalent to a maximum a posteriori (MAP) estimate of the following family of posterior distributions:
+In this case, a direct connection with an inference procedure is obtained by noting that the above optimization is equivalent to a MAP estimate of the following family of posterior distributions:

 with $Z(\A,g)=\sum_{\bb}\ee^{g(W(\A,\bb))}$ being a normalization constant, and where $g(x)$ is any function that preserves the optimization, i.e.

 for every $\bm A$, which in general means that $g(x)$ needs to be invertible and strictly increasing.
 Going one step further, we observe that the above posterior can be obtained from a general joint distribution given by